This week, millions of people will be celebrating Chinese New Year.

 People will eat lots of food, enjoy fireworks, wear special clothes and hang red lanterns to mark the occasion.

-The Chinese New Year will begin on Saturday 28 January 2017.
+This year Chinese New Year will begin on 12 February.

 The reason the new year falls at this time is because it marks the start of the lunar new year, which is when there is the start of a new moon.

-Because it depends on the moon, the date of Chinese New Year actually changes each year, but it will fall some time between 21 January and 20 February.
+Because it depends on the Moon, the date of Chinese New Year actually changes each year, but it will always fall some time between 21 January and 20 February.

-Chinese New Year is also known as the Spring Festival.
+Chinese New Year is also known as the Spring Festival or the Lunar New Year.

 It is the most important celebration in the Chinese calendar.

-In Chinese tradition, each year is named after one of twelve animals, which feature in the Chinese zodiac.
+In Chinese tradition, each year is named after one of 12 animals, which feature in the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog and Pig.

 So the animals will have a year dedicated to them once every 12 years, in a cycle.